metal-messiah/mtn-rest-service/readme.md

 ```

 This header, together with the GlobalExceptionHandler and RequestLoggingFilter, aim to reduce the amount of boilerplate code that must be written in the service and controller layer for logging as much as possible.

+## Model Validation
+Model validation is done in the service layer by the data services, after extending ValidatingDataService and implementing the required methods.
+This allows easy interaction between services and models, and keeps the domain models themselves clean, and without having to implement or extend other interfaces or classes to provide a consistent validation framework.

+## Domain Model to View Model Conversion
+Domain models are not directly exposed to the client, but instead should be passed through a Converter and converted to a View Model.
+This allows flexibility in what data is returned to the client in different circumstances, and again keeps domain models clean of any changes that would have been done to accommodate the client.
+This keeps a nice separation of concerns, puts all conversion logic into a single consistent framework, and again, keeps the domain models nice and clean.